AdrianAntico/AutoQuant/README.md

 The most common issue some users are having when trying to install <code>RemixAutoML</code> is the installation of the <code>catboost</code> package dependency in R. Since <code>catboost</code> is not on CRAN, it can only be installed via GitHub.
 To install <code>catboost</code> without error (and consequently install <code>RemixAutoML</code> without error), try running this line of code first, then restart your R session, then re-run the 2-step installation process above. (<a href="https://github.com/catboost/catboost/issues/612" target="_blank">Reference</a>):

 ```
+# Be sure to use the version you want versus what is listed here.
 options(devtools.install.args = c("--no-multiarch", "--no-test-load"))
 install.packages("https://github.com/catboost/catboost/releases/download/v0.17.3/catboost-R-Windows-0.17.3.tgz", repos = NULL, type = "source", INSTALL_opts = c("--no-multiarch", "--no-test-load"))
 ```